Dancing on Ice 2020 line up – meet the skating celebrities

 Age: 33

 Though Ben has admitted he can’t actually skate, it appears he may work his magic on the ice.
-The presenter and road performer will definitely have some methods up his sleeve with regards to large numbers on a Sunday night time.
+The presenter and road performer will definitely have some tips up his sleeve with regards to big numbers on a Sunday night time.

 Learn extra about Ben right here.